Nainik2509/Vuexy-React-Next-Js/docs/guide/development/authentication.md

 1. Copy the content of AuthContext from `@core/context/AuthContext.tsx`
 2. Paste the copied code from core AuthContext to a new file.
 3. Now update the authentication code according to your authentication logic in newly created file.
-4. Then replace the core AuthContext Wrapper with your in file `_app.tsx`
+4. Then replace the core AuthContext Wrapper with your in file `src/pages/_app.tsx`
 5. That's it now you can use your modified context.

 ## Auth Context Values